ucinlp/maestro-public/tasks/defense_war/README.md

 ```

 ## Evaluation metrics
 The score contains two parts: The raw accuracy score cover 40% and four attack methods cover 60% equally.
 The raw accuracy over 50% starts to earn points and if the rar accuracy is over 77% you can get the whole 40 points.
-As to each attack method, it covers 15 points.
+As to each attack method, if you defend one successfully (the attack success rate is 0%), you will get 15 points.
 Two attack methods (PGD and one black box attack) will be released and the other two are hidden.

 `raw accuracy score = max((min(results["raw_acc"] - 50, 27)/27)*40, 0)`
 `each attack method score = (max(100-success_rate, 0)/100) * 70 + (1-max(1500-query, 0)/1500) * 20 + (1-max(15-distance, 0)/15) * 10`